htnyquist/pony-music-archive/README.md

 Usage: `findbadnames.py <archive folder>`

-## scrape.py

-Downloads songs from Pony.fm, in either FLAC or MP3.
-Optionally converts songs to Opus on the fly (this feature is deprecated, use the convert.py script instead).

-Usage: `scrape.py <destination folder>`

-## process_eqbeats.py

-This script was used to conver the EQ Beats archive into a format and layout compatible with the Pony Music Archive, to help with semi-automatic importing of music and cover art.
-Due to some surprises in the EQ Beats archive data (truncated file names, MP4 videos passing as .mp3 files, or Paint.NET projects pretending to be a PNG) some manual intervention is necessary to handle the few edge cases, but otherwise the process is automated.

-Usage: `process_eqbeats.py` in the root folder of the eqbeats archive.

-## findbitrate.py
+### findbitrate.py

 Reads through every song in the archive to find tracks under a minimum bitrate.
 This will generate a list of low quality songs that should be replaced with a better source, if any.

 Usage: `findbitrate.py <archive folder>`

-## findlength.py
+### findlength.py

 Largely useless and impressively slow.
 Will look for songs of a certain duration.
 I've needed this exactly once, probably no one ever will.

 Usage: `findlength.py <archive folder>`

-## findcorrupt.py
+### findcorrupt.py

 Reads through every song in the archive and reports tracks that FFmpeg doesn't like, either because they are hopelessly corrupt or because of some minor weirdness.
 Very basic script and thoroughly prone to false positives for the time being.

 Usage: `findcorrupt.py <archive folder>`

+## Song database, bulk merging & import

+### build_song_db.py

+Builds an SQLite database of songs from a Pony Music Archive-compatible Artists folder (aproximately 150MB for the latest Pony Music Archive).
+The DB keeps track of the artist, albums, format, duration, audio fingerprint (Chromaprint) and presence or absence of cover art for every song.
+We use this database to help automate bulk import and merging of other music archives.

+Creating the DB from scratch takes a couple hours (mostly for computing audio fingerprints), but the script will happily do incremental updates in a couple of seconds to track later changes.

+Usage: `build_song_db.py <PMA compatible Artists folder> <database file>`

+### process_eqbeats.py

+This script was used to conver the EQ Beats archive into a format and layout compatible with the Pony Music Archive, to help with semi-automatic importing of music and cover art.
+Due to some surprises in the EQ Beats archive data (truncated file names, MP4 videos passing as .mp3 files, or Paint.NET projects pretending to be a PNG) some manual intervention is necessary to handle the few edge cases, but otherwise the process is automated.

+Usage: `process_eqbeats.py` in the root folder of the eqbeats archive.